stephenverderame/cpp_book/src/cpp_20/misc.md

 ## Rocketship Operator

 This is actually called the 3-way-comparison operator, but it's colloquially known as the Rocketship Operator.
-This is basically a type-safe version of Java's `comareTo()` method.

 If you've ever implemented a comparable type, you may know the pain of manually defining all `<=, ==, !=, >= <, >` and then defining them again so that they are commutative.
 If so, then the three-way comparison `( <=> )` is what you need!
 Given the following syntax: